 Daily Fantasy Sports Bonuses

-Online fantasy is the most competitive online wagering niche in the United States right now thanks its widespread legality in the US.
-Most fantasy sites offer their services in at least 45 states.
+Online fantasy is the most competitive online wagering niche in the United States right now thanks to its widespread legality in the US.
+Most fantasy sites offer their services in at least 43 states.
 Combine that with fairly low startup costs and you have all the ingredients you need for a healthy, thriving and competitive industry.

-Signup bonuses at fantasy sites can consists of straight-up cash or free entries to paid contests.
+Signup bonuses at fantasy sites can consist of straight-up cash or free entries to paid contests.
 The two largest fantasy sports sites, DraftKings and FanDuel, offer free tournament entries that allow you to compete for a real money prize without risking your own hard-earned cash.